billyJoePiano/TenaPull/README.md

 ### Security Team Members

 Jesse is a member of the Madison College Technology Service's Security Team.
 He has used Nessus frequently to get information about security vulnerabilities on the College's network and computing systems.
-However, this data can be difficult to use and search in its currently format, and he'd like some better ways to utilize it.
+However, in its current format this data can be difficult to use and search.
+He'd like some improved ways to utilize it.

 Zach is another member of the Security Team.
 He administers the Splunk server, which is the central security data logging service for all of Madison College's IT infrastructure.
 Zach wants to make sure the Nessus data is included in Splunk's data set, so it can be searched and cross referenced with the other data available there.